-Let’s face it: Going out on Valentine’s Day is amateur hour.
-The restaurants are super crowded and those prix fixe menus are totally overpriced.
+Let’s face it: Valentine’s Day looks different this year.
 If you want to do something special for your valentine, why not plan a date night that’s as unique as your relationship?
 But don’t be intimidated – impress your date by using this wine pairing guide for the perfect Valentine’s dinner at home.

 Now, when we say “perfect,” here’s the thing: No one knows your partner quite like you do.
 A little effort goes a long way toward showing your special someone that you care.

 Need some inspiration to get started?
 We’ve got you covered.